universalappfactory/tauri-plugin-medialibrary/README.md

 | iOS      | x         |

 This plugin is aimed to give you easy access to the system's "media library".
+It returns a list of image metadata such as path, uri (e.g. the content uri on android) and mime type.

+It has also functions to get a thumbnail for a image.

 ## Android